oroinc/documentation/commerce/user_guide/product_attributes/index.rst

 .. note:: System attributes are shared among all product families.
 You can reorganize the way system attributes are grouped, but you cannot remove a product attribute from the product family.

+.. hint:: Instead of using one general purpose attribute (e.g., color), create multiple specific attributes (e.g., car_color, laptop_color, table_color).
+This prevents loading all attributes as filters on all product pages and as a result reduces the load on the database and improves the overall application performance.

 .. add related configuration if any

 .. _products--product-attributes--create: